 The Secretary shall be elected in odd numbered years and serve for a term of two years, or until a successor is elected.

-The Treasurer and Nominations Coordinator shallbe elected in even numbered years and serve for a term of two years, or until a successor is elected.
+The Treasurer be elected in even numbered years and serve for a term of two years, or until a successor is elected.

 The Director to the National Association of School Nurses shall be elected in odd numbered years, shall serve a four-year term and shall serve one term only.
 The term of office shall coincide with NASN’s guidelines.
 The term of office for all officers shall commence upon installation.

-No member of the Executive Committee may hold the same office for more than two terms.
+No member of the Board of Directors may hold the same office for more than two consecutive terms.

 Section 4: Vacancy.

-A vacancy in the office of President shall be filled by the President-elect, who shall serve for the unexpired term of the President and the term of office as President to which she/he was elected.
+A vacancy in the office of President shall be filled by the President-elect, who shall serve for the unexpired term of the President and the elected term of office as President.

-A vacancy in the offices of Secretary, Treasurer, NASN Director or Nominations Coordinator shall be filled to complete the unexpired term by appointment by the President with approval of the Executive Committee.
+A vacancy in the offices of Secretary, Treasurer, or NASN Director shall be filled to complete the unexpired term by appointment by the President with approval of the Board of Directors.

 A vacancy in the office of President-elect shall be filled by a vote of the membership at the next scheduled election.
+In the interim, the vacancy shall be filled by appointment of the President with approval of the Board of Directors.

 Section 5: Duties.
 The elected officers shall perform those duties prescribed by these bylaws, the parliamentary authority adopted by the TSNO, and those duties as specified in the operating guidelines.